 Father Jerry was with us for 6 years, leaving for Chichester in September 1999 - at the time of his arrival, we lost the second priest, leading to the closure of our third church, in Sheerwater.
 During his ministry, the Church roof was insulated and the upper windows double-glazed, so that for the first time services were not interrupted by passing trains!
 The porch in front of the church was built creating sheltered space for a repository and notice boards - previously the church door opened directly onto the pavement.
 The cost of the sound insulation and the new entrance porch were covered in part by the proceeds from the closure of the Sheerwater church.

 A Parish Project was initiated in 1997 - each year the parish decides on 2 charities to support with special collections, one in the UK and one abroad.
 UK Charities have included the Cardinal Hume Centre, the Woking York Road project for the homeless, Woking Mind, The Passage and Age Concern.
 Our overseas donations have led to the construction of classrooms and a dispensary in Itaka, Tanzania.
 In 2013 our two charities are Itaka in Tanzania and LinkAble (formerly Link Leisure) in Woking - actively supporting people with learning disabilities.

 Father Dominic McIlhargey was with us from September 1999 until November 2000.

 After a few weeks, we welcomed Father Anthony Hale C.P., who joined us to administer the parish just before Christmas 2000.
 Father Anthony was with us for nearly 13 years, leaving the parish in September 2013.

-At the end of September 2013 we welcomed Monsignor Malachy Keegan as Parish Priest.
+At the end of September 2013 we were joined by Monsignor Malachy Keegan as Parish Priest.
 Monsignor Malachy was with us for nearly four years, leaving the parish in May 2017.